gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

 Add the following to enable read access to trusted clusters

 ```
     - resources:
       - trusted_cluster
       verbs:
       - list
       - read
 ```

-- [ ] Verify that a user can access the "Trust" screen
+- [ ] Verify that a user can access the "Trusted Root Clusters" screen
 - [ ] Verify that a user cannot create/delete/update a trusted cluster.

 ## Teleport Connect